novaprova/novaprova/doc/manual/porting.rst

 be extracted with a platform specific call into the runtime linker.
 For Linux glibc systems that call is ``dl_iterate_phdr()``.

+On systems which support Address Space Layout Randomization, this function should fill in the ``slide`` member of the ``linkobj_t`` structure with a number that represents the difference between the loaded virtual address and the virtual address recorded in the executable.

 Normalise an Address
 ++++++++++++++++++++